alchemyplatform/sponsoring-userops/README.md

-# Creating a Smart Contract Account and sending ETH
+# Sponsoring user operations using AA-SDK and Gas Manager

 This repository serves as the codebase for Alchemy's tutorial on sponsoring userops [tutorial](https://docs.alchemy.com/docs/how-to-sponsor-userops-using-aa-sdk-and-gas-manager).
 This tutorial walks you through the process of using Alchemy AA-SDK and Gas Manager to execute sponsored userops (such as sending ETH).